BeadyGames/Programming-Tutorial/README.md

 Later on in the tutorial, we'll cover how to request a window using the Win32 API and render objects onto the screen using DirectX12.

+For now, get yourself set up to use Visual Studio 2026 Community Edition.

+Let this be your first challenge.
+Most problems will involve searching the web for information.

+Get that installed and set up, then start from Chapter 1.

 I hope this tutorial serves you well.

 Nathan Gardner